rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 **WINNER: Smoking Prediction Model with good recall and F1-score + HBM construct mapping**

 I chose to build a prediction model with higher Recall and F1-score to be aggressive in identifying smokers.
-After this, the features were mapped to the constructs per its definition in the [Code Book Report](https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf).
+As a next step, these features were mapped to the constructs per its definition in the [Code Book Report](https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf).

 ## 3. Data Cleaning